You can contact Lilura1 at Discord-Lilura1.

 Double Swing Barb D2

-This will be a record of my Hardcore run of Diablo 2.
-It's a work in progress, and I'll add to it as I see fit.
+This will be a record of my Hardcore run of Diablo 2 with a double-swing Barbarian build.

 Parameters of Play